chocolatey/choco-wiki/FeaturesPackageReducer.md

 You must have a [licensed edition of Chocolatey](https://chocolatey.org/pricing) (Pro, MSP, or Business) and use the community package repository to install/upgrade packages.
 Pro is a personal, named license that costs about the price of a lunch outing per month and comes with several other features.
 Business editions are great for organizations that need to manage the total software management lifecycle.
 MSP editions are for managed service providers and contain the same features as Pro (minus VirusTotal integration).

 #### I'm a licensed customer, now what?
-Once you have set up the `allowPreviewFeatures` feature(s), you can just run `choco optimize`.
+You can just run `choco optimize`.
 Couple it with package reducer features to automatically ensure your Chocolatey installation stays very small.

 #### How does it work?
 It goes through all existing packages and removes unnecessary installers and zips.
 It also deflates nupkg files down to 5KB or less.